marneborn/packetize-string/README.md

 npm install --save packetize-string
 ```

+## How it works (default mode)
+The first character in a packet is the header.<br>
+The first 5 bits of the header are reserved for the "mode" (future enhancements).<br>
+The next 11 bits of the header are the number of characters in the packet.
+Long messages are split into multiple packets by the sender and stitched together by the receiver.

 ## Usage
 Messages can be packetizes with either the [packetize-string.send(<String>)](#sendFn) function or by using the [Sender object](#sendOO).<br>
 Messages can be extracted with either the [listener on the Receiver object](#rcvLsnr) or the [promise returned by packetize-string.receive(socket)](#rcvPrms)